Service available in:

 Karen added: "So many young people enjoy the sessions and return every month, it's nice to see so many smiling faces.
 That's not only the young people but also their accompanying parent and carers - one parent told us this is the happiest day of their week."

-Sessions are available to all young people who use the CAMHS service in Halton.
-The sessions are monthly and provide a different type of therapy where they measure the outcomes of the sessions and support our children and young people to manage their mental health and emotional needs.
+Sessions are available to all young people who use the CAMHS service.
+The sessions are monthly and provide a different type of support where we measure the outcomes of the sessions and support our children and young people to manage their mental health and emotional needs.

 Thorn Road Clinic